 But for those who knew Miller ‘14 at UCSB, her gripping literary voice comes as no surprise.

 “I have a vivid memory of lying in my bed in Berlin, in the dark, reading [the court statement] on my phone and [bawling] my eyes out,” Demi Anter ‘14, Miller’s sophomore year roommate and former Daily Nexus Artsweek editor, said in an email.

 “I did not know it was Chanel then, but it makes utter sense to me now.
 There’s a kind of gentleness in how she writes that is utterly, uniquely Chanel.”

-Miller received her bachelor’s degree in literature from the UCSB College of Creative Studies (CCS), one of three colleges within the university.
+Miller received her bachelor’s degree in literature from UCSB, and attended the College of Creative Studies (CCS) but never declared candidacy, the college confirmed.
 CCS is the smallest college and emphasizes more creativity within its studies, according to its website.

 Anter and Miller first met during the first week of their freshman year and were both CCS literature majors and mentees of Kip Fulbeck, a professor in CCS, Anter said.